supurloop/ssf/README.md

 ### Heap and Stack Memory
 Only the memory pool and finite state machine use dynamic memory, aka heap.
 The memory pool only does so when a pool is created.
 The finite state machine only uses malloc when an event has data whose size is bigger than the sizeof a pointer.

-The framework is fairly stack friendly, although the JSON parser will recursively call functions for nested JSON objects and arrays.
-SSF_JSON_CONFIG_MAX_IN_DEPTH in ssfport.h can be used to control the maximum depth the JSON parser will recurse to prevent the stack from blowing up due to bad inputs.
-If the unit test for the JSON interface is failing weirdly then increase your system stack.
+The framework is fairly stack friendly, although the JSON/UBJSON parsers will recursively call functions for nested JSON objects and arrays.
+SSF_[UB]JSON_CONFIG_MAX_IN_DEPTH in ssfport.h can be used to control the maximum depth the parser will recurse to prevent the stack from blowing up due to bad inputs.
+If the unit test for the JSON/UBJSON interface is failing weirdly then increase your system stack.

 The most important step is to run the unit tests for the interfaces you intend to use on your platform.
 This will detect porting problems very quickly and avoid many future debugging headaches.